 24/25 saw her acclaimed debut in the Austrian premiere of GF Haas’ opera Liebesgesang at the Tiroler Landestheater, praised by critics as „breathtaking“ (Tiroler Tageszeitung) and „captivating“ (Online Merkur).
-Other engagements included her Canadian debut jumping in with Nouvel Ensemble Modern for Vivier’s Trois airs pour un opera imaginaire, a performance of the same work with the oesterreischisches ensemble fuer neue musik (oenm), and her Swiss debut singing Jörg Widmann’s Versuch über die Fuge conducted by the composer, She covered the role of Muchacha in Beat Furrer’s Das grosse Feuer at Opernhaus Zürich, and jumped-in for the dress rehearsal of Philippe Manoury’s Die letzten Tagen der Menschheit at Oper Köln.
+Other engagements included covering the role of Muchacha in Beat Furrer’s Das grosse Feuer at Opernhaus Zürich, and creating the role of Thea in Fruehlings Erwachen at Staatsoper Hamburg / Kampnagel.
+Concerts included her Canadian debut jumping in with Nouvel Ensemble Modern for Vivier’s Trois airs pour un opera imaginaire, a performance of the same work with the oesterreischisches ensemble fuer neue musik, and her Swiss debut singing Jörg Widmann’s Versuch über die Fuge conducted by the composer.

 Alongside singing, Mimi is a Trustee of Eye Music Trust and volunteers with UNICEF Stuttgart and Freelancers Make Theatre Work.
 Until 2023, she held numerous jobs parallel to her singing career, including telesales for a streaming service, IT support, and charity social media management.
 She has been living in Stuttgart, Germany since autumn 2020.